REDl3east/cstring_view/README.md

 make
 ```

-## Running Tests
+## Running Tests and Examples
 Building from previous step will generate two directories, tests and examples.
 This is where the binaries are stored.
-Running the examples is as simple as running each outputted binary from the command line or you can easily run the tests with `ctest` command like so:
+Running the examples is as simple as running each outputted binary from the command line.
+You can easily run the tests with `ctest` command like so:
 ```bash
 ctest --output-on-failure
 ```